TomaszPietrzykowski/swordFishHTTP/README.md

 current version 0.1.0
 #
 #
 Provides short and convenient syntax in a form of set of methods for web API based projects.
-Suports fetch and xhr, offers handy way of handling onprogress method (spinners, loaders..), comes with built-in loader animating data filds awaiting data.
+Supports fetch and xhr, offers handy way of handling onprogress method (spinners, loaders..), comes with built-in loader animating data filds awaiting data.
 #

 ______________